-- Using a gravel apron to reduce mud/dirt track out from unpaved truck exit routes. - Applying water to disturbed areas within a construction site. - Limiting the on-site vehicles to a 15-mile-per-hour speed limit enforced by radar on unpaved roads. - Requiring all trucks hauling dirt, sand, soil, or other loose material to be covered with a fabric tarp and maintain a freeboard height of 12 inches. - Applying a cover to storage piles when wind events are declared. - Requiring local streets to be swept by Rule 1186-compliant PM10 efficient vacuum units a minimum of once per month.
+- Using a gravel apron to reduce mud/dirt track out from unpaved truck exit routes. - Applying water to disturbed areas within a construction site. - Limiting the on-site vehicles to a 15-mile-per-hour speed limit enforced by radar on unpaved roads.
+If necessary, SDG&E or its contractor(s) can install speed monitoring equipment at strategic locations and along project roads. - Requiring all trucks hauling dirt, sand, soil, or other loose material to be covered with a fabric tarp and maintain a freeboard height of 12 inches. - Applying a cover to storage piles when wind events are declared. - Requiring local streets to be swept by Rule 1186-compliant PM10 efficient vacuum units a minimum of once per month.